Azmye/laravel-ordo-fe/README.md

-This is an Laravel project
+This is a Laravel project